-During the period ended June 30, 2022, the Company granted 138,228 restricted stock units ("RSUs") to non-employee directors as partial compensation for their service as a director.
+In June 2022, the Company granted 138,228 RSUs to non-employee directors as partial compensation for their service as a director.
 The aggregate grant date fair value of the combined awards amounted to approximately \$125,000.
-The RSU award to the Board members fully vest on the one-year anniversary after the date of grant.
+The RSU award to board members fully vest on the one-year anniversary after the date of grant.
 The Company also granted 176,000 RSU's to certain officers and managers with immediate vesting.
 The aggregate grant date fair value of the combined awards amounted to approximately \$159,000.

-During the period ended June 30, 2020, the Company granted 300,000 RSUs to the Company's Chief Executive Officer.
-The RSU award grant to the CEO vests 1/3 on the grant date and the remaining 2/3 vested equally on the annual grant date anniversary of the award over the remaining two years with the final vesting occurring in the period ended June 30, 2022.
+During the period ended September 30, 2020, the Company granted 300,000 RSUs to the Company's Chief Executive Officer.
+The RSU award grant to the CEO vests 1/3 on the grant date and the remaining 2/3 vested equally on the annual grant date anniversary of the award over the remaining two years with the final vesting occurring in the period ended September 30, 2022.
 The aggregate grant date fair value of the combined awards amounted to approximately \$1,107,000.